vispy/vispy/doc/getting_started/modern-gl.rst

 An intro to modern OpenGL
 -------------------------

-OpenGL has been around a long time, and from reading all the accumulated layers of documentation out there on the Internet, it's not always clear what parts are historic and what parts are still useful and supported on modern graphics hardware.
+OpenGL has been around a long time and from reading all the accumulated layers of documentation out there on the Internet, it's not always clear what parts are historic and what parts are still useful and supported on modern graphics hardware.
 It's about time for a new OpenGL `introduction that